jdone934/CookingRecipes/ProjectPlan.md

 - [ ] Weekly journal entry
 - [ ] Set up authentication locally
 - [ ] Set up authentication on AWS
-- [ ] Add the Trail Type and Grooming Tables, populate with data, (test, dev and prod dbs)
+- [ ] Build the user account jsp
-- [ ] Create the Trail Type and Grooming entities
+- [ ] Create the view recipe overview jsp
-- [ ] Update Trail and Trail report to use trail type and grooming
-- [ ] Update Trail and Trail report tests to be sure they work with the new relationships
-- [ ] Review and incorporate any feedback from Checkpoint 2.

 ### Week 8

 - [ ] Weekly journal entry
-- [ ] Integration with google maps api
-- [ ] Create trail report table (test, dev and prod dbs)
-- [ ] Add the trail report entity
-- [ ] Create the trail report dao
-- [ ] Create the trail report dao unit tests
-- [ ] Build the trail report search jsp
+- [ ] Create the view recipe Step-by-Step jsp with all features.
-- [ ] Build the trail report crud jsps
 - [ ] Prepare for Checkpoint 3: Deployed to AWS, at least one JSP that displays data from the database is implemented.

 ### Week 9
 - [ ] Weekly journal entry
+- [ ] Build out index jsp with search functionality
-- [ ] Integration with weather service and/or snow depth data
+- [ ] Add account creation/sign in with Google and Facebook accounts
 - [ ] Review and incorporate feedback from Checkpoint 3.
 - [ ] Carefully review code for standards and best practices - use a code quality tool?

 ### Week 8
 - [ ] Weekly journal entry
 - [ ] Implement paging of search results
+- [ ] Begin Exploring ability to add Alexa functionality.
+- [ ] Review/revise project plan to add Alexa functionality.
 - [ ] Code review

 ### Week 9